prjemian/jldesmear/doc/source/api/smear.rst

 Forward Smearing
 ----------------

-.. automodule:: api.smear
+.. automodule:: jldesmear.api.smear
     :members:
-    :synopsis: api.smear is used by api.desmear to forward smear a test case.
+    :synopsis: jldesmear.api.smear is used by jldesmear.api.desmear to forward smear a test case.